-Join The Elements of Abundance for a late afternoon gathering that bridges Black equestrian heritage from Compton to Accra, Ghana.
-Featuring Compton Cowboys founder Randy Savvy, author Louis C. Hook, Marie Wini of XP Riding Ghana, and (the king of Osu) HRM Notse Nii Nortey Owuo IV, we will reconnect equine culture across continents in a discussion moderated by media personality Ivy Prosper.
-This event highlights the spirit of 'Black in the Saddle' and explores the narrative of Cowboys in Accra during this festive season of Detty December.
+Join The Elements of Abundance for a late afternoon gathering that highlights Black equestrian heritage, connecting the Compton Cowboys from California to the vibrant culture of Accra, Ghana.
+This event features Compton Cowboys founder Randy Savvy, author Louis C. Hook, Marie Wini of XP Riding Ghana, and HRM Notse Nii Nortey Owuo IV, the king of Osu.
+Together, we will explore the theme of 'Black in the Saddle' as we reconnect equine culture across continents.
+The discussion will be moderated by media personality Ivy Prosper, making it a must-attend event this Detty December.

 Produced in partnership with Valid Entry Entertainment, our official production partner for this Ghana Edition of Return.
 Connect.
 Build.